jdtibochab/sporeme/README.md

 # SPOREme

-SPOREme contains all the information and building scripts required to construct a ME-model for *B. subtilis* sporulation (SporeME2) based on BACILLUSme ([*i*JT964-ME](https://www.nature.com/articles/s41540-022-00259-0)) [COBRAme](https://github.com/jdtibochab/bacillusme), which was based on [COBRAme](https://github.com/sbrg/cobrame).
+SPOREme contains all the information and building scripts required to construct a ME-model for *B. subtilis* sporulation (SporeME2) based on [BACILLUSme](https://github.com/jdtibochab/bacillusme) ([*i*JT964-ME](https://www.nature.com/articles/s41540-022-00259-0)), which was based on [COBRAme](https://github.com/sbrg/cobrame).
 See the COBRAme
 [github](https://github.com/sbrg/cobrame) and
 [documentation](https://cobrame.readthedocs.io) for further instructions on how to build and solve ME-models.
 Minor changes were necessary for COBRAme to function with this organism, so find the modified COBRAme we used for *i*JT964-ME [here](https://github.com/jdtibochab/cobrame).